Skip to content

 Local Package

-Spm4Kmp: The following dependencies [some_dependency_name] need to be added to your xcode project
+Spm4Kmp: The following dependencies [some_dependency_name] need to be added to your Xcode project.

-A local Swift package has been generated at
+A local Swift package has been generated at /path/to/the/local/package

 Example